stevebiczyk/visit-budapest/README.md

 All html and css files were checked for correct indentation and the text was checked for typos numerous times, both in the source code and on the finished webpage.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+The website was opened both in Google Chrome and Microsoft Edge browsers and all pages displayed correctly

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.